rails/rails/guides/source/active_record_querying.md

   INNER JOIN posts ON posts.category_id = categories.id
 ```

 Or, in English: "return a Category object for all categories with posts".
 Note that you will see duplicate categories if more than one post has the same category.
-If you want unique categories, you can use `Category.joins(:posts).select("distinct(categories.id)")`.
+If you want unique categories, you can use `Category.joins(:posts).uniq`.

 #### Joining Multiple Associations